Message in the Rhyme by Simon Icke

 Simon’s most recent poems are: ‘I am what I am’, ‘Young Versus Old in Irwell Road’ and ‘Bonfire Night Memories’.
 The last two are about his childhood memories of bonfire night in Little Hulton, Salford.
 ‘I am what I am’ is written for all the people who have tried to work him out and failed!
 But this latest poem might at least give them a clue.

 His favourite quotation is by Edmund Burke: ‘The only thing necessary for the triumph of evil is for good people to do nothing.’
 Despite his continuing health problems, Simon is certainly not doing nothing; he is doing all that he can to try to make a positive difference in this world, through the power of the written and spoken word.
 Simon never expects people to agree with what he writes but if his writing provokes a reaction, then it has achieved its objective in adding something to the debate on life and our interesting short journey on this earth.

 'One merit of poetry few persons will deny;

 it says more in fewer words than prose.'

 This article is the Copyright of Simon Icke; to share Message in the Rhyme please direct people to this page.
 Simon is always glad to hear from readers and he welcomes your comments; please contact him at email@example.com.
+You might also like to join his Facebook group called Simon Icke UK Poems and Quotes.
 Please Click Here to view part two of this article, which contains a collection of his poems.